 Have you been wondering why your online dating profile isn’t getting you the results you wanted?
 Have you wondered if there’s a reason why people aren’t contacting you?
 There is.
 It’s your photos.
 They’re the first thing people notice and they’re why someone decides to take the time to learn more about you.

 Let’s be honest, everyone decides to look in depth at someone’s profile because they find their photo appealing.
 No matter how charming, clever, articulate, etc. your written profile is, if your photos are terrible, nobody’s going to bother reading it.
 We’re shallow creatures, we human beings and online dating is basically comparison shopping.
 In this instance, the packaging is as important as the product.

 The photo where you’re wearing a brimmed hat and/or sunglasses.
 First of all, it makes you look unapproachable and untrustworthy.
 Secondly, it makes people wonder why someone in Witness Protection is online dating.
-Thirdly, if you’re wearing a hat in all of your photos, it’s a dead giveaway that you’re trying to hide a receding hairline.
-People may not mind the lack of hair, but nobody is impressed by the failed attempt to disguise it.

 The super-closeup, head-only photo.
 Other than instantly making an awful first impression by being just too weirdly intense and creepy, it also makes people wonder what’s so wrong with the rest of your body that you can’t or won’t show it in your photo.